Course Outline

 - Overview of Consistency, Availability, and Partition Tolerance

-- Impact of EDA on these properties in government systems
+- Impact of EDA on these properties in the context of government systems

 Day 2: Events, Messages, and Communication Patterns in Go for Government